abatamny/place_pulse/README.md

 Prerequisites:

-- An Ubuntu 24.04 Azure VM with a public IP or DNS name
+- An Ubuntu 24.04 Azure VM with a public IP or DNS name, with 8GiB RAM.
 - Azure network rules allowing inbound TCP ports 22 and 80
 - An SSH user with `sudo` access
 - The repository available from the public GitHub URL, with the target branch pushed